git/git.github.io/rev_news/drafts/edition-65.md

 * [Can You Restore A Deleted Commit on Git?](https://www.hackernoon.com/can-you-restore-a-deleted-commit-on-git-yr1x3ygx) by Dmytro Khmelenko on Hacker Noon (the answer is yes, with the help of the reflog).
-* [Git Concepts I Wish I Knew Years Ago](https://dev.to/g_abud/advanced-git-reference-1o9j) by Gabriel Abud on Dev.to
+* [Git Concepts I Wish I Knew Years Ago](https://dev.to/g_abud/advanced-git-reference-1o9j) by Gabriel Abud on Dev.to.

 __Git tools and sites__